exercism/v3/languages/swift/exercises/concept/dictionaries/.docs/instructions.md

 ## 1. Define a new high score dictionary

-Create a function that returns a new high score dictionary which uses values of type `String` for the keys and values of type `Int` as the values.
+Create a function `newScoreBoard()` that takes no parameters and returns a new high score dictionary which uses values of type `String` for the keys and values of type `Int` as the values.

 ## 2. Add players to the high score dictionary